zdm65477730/EdiZon-SE/README.md

 # Discord

-  For support with the usage of EdiZon or the creation of save editor configs and scripts, feel free to join the EdiZon server on Discord: https://discord.gg/qyA38T8
+  For support with the usage of EdiZon SE Join my discord server https://discord.gg/bEFfp7MZUD or for support with the creation of save editor configs and scripts join the original EdiZon server on Discord: https://discord.gg/qyA38T8

 # Credits